 Yellow or Red Potatoes?

-I realize that potatoes can be a very personal chose and in this case, I used and enjoy yellow potatoes.
-But this dish is also great with baby reds and blush potatoes (without skin removed).
+I realize that potatoes can be a very personal choice; in this case, I used and enjoy yellow potatoes.
+But this dish is also great with blush and baby red potatoes (without skin removed).

 - Red or Blush Potatoes– lower calories than yellows, creamy taste (this is my favorite potato) – great for soups, side dishes, firmer

-- Russet potatoes – I have never made this dish with russets, but should be fine.
+- Russet potatoes – I have never made this dish with russets, but it should be fine.
 The russet potato has a classic taste, like mashed potatoes, but do not leave the skin on if you go this route.
-Russet skin is not as tasty as yellow or reds
+Russet skin is not as tasty as yellow.

 Place fresh green beans in a slow cooker and pour your chicken broth over the top.